Background pattern

 For more information, see "Blood clots in a vein (thrombosis)".

-Excessive thickening of the inner wall of the uterus (endometrial hyperplasia) and uterine cancer (endometrial cancer)
+Excessive thickening of the uterine lining (endometrial hyperplasia) and cancer of the uterine lining (endometrial cancer)

-The use of THS with estrogens alone increases the risk of excessive thickening of the inner wall of the uterus (endometrial hyperplasia) and uterine cancer (endometrial cancer).
+Taking HRT with only estrogens increases the risk of excessive thickening of the uterine lining (endometrial hyperplasia) and cancer of the uterine lining (endometrial cancer).

-Taking progestogens in addition to estrogens for at least 12 days each cycle of 28 days helps protect against this additional risk.
-Therefore, if you still have a uterus, your doctor will prescribe progestogens as well.
-If you have had a hysterectomy, consult your doctor if you can take this medication without progestogens.
+Taking progestogens in addition to estrogens for at least 12 days every 28-day cycle helps protect against this additional risk.
+Therefore, if you have a uterus, your doctor will also prescribe progestogens.
+If you have had a hysterectomy (removal of the uterus), consult your doctor to see if you can take this medication without progestogens.

-In women with a uterus who do not receive THS, on average, 5 out of 1,000 will be diagnosed with endometrial cancer between the ages of 50 and 65.
+In women with a uterus who are not taking HRT, on average, 5 out of 1,000 will be diagnosed with endometrial cancer between the ages of 50 and 65.

-You will experience bleeding once a month (also called bleeding due to deprivation) while taking Estradiol Meriestra.
+You will experience bleeding once a month (also called withdrawal bleeding) while taking Estradiol Meriestra.
 However, if you have unexpected bleeding or spotting outside of your monthly bleeding that:

 • starts after taking Estradiol Meriestra for more than 6 months,